 Scottish literature is the study of the poetry, drama, fiction and prose of Scotland, in English and Scots, from its beginnings in the 14th century to the most contemporary work.

-The following year you will explore older Scottish literature and language, including the great medieval Makars (poets), Dunbar and Henryson, and the great morality play Ane Satyre of the Thrie Estaitis.
+The following year you will explore older Scottish literature and language from the medieval period until the 18th-century including the great medieval Makars (poets), Dunbar and Henryson, and the foundational early play Ane Satyre of the Thrie Estaitis.
 Eighteenth-century writing, including Ramsay, Smollett and Burns, is also an important part of the programme.

 Years 3 and 4

-You will explore in depth new theoretical approaches to Scottish literature, and study widely in different periods and aspects, from Medieval Scottish literature through the work of Burns and Scott, to the contemporary scene.
+If you progress to Honours (years 3 and 4) you will explore in depth new theoretical approaches to Scottish literature, and study widely in different periods, from medieval Scottish literature through the work of Burns and Scott, to the contemporary scene.
+You will also be able to specialise in specific genres and themes in Scottish writing.

 You can spend up to a year of your degree studying abroad, normally in your third year.
-We have links with the Universities of Lausanne, Mainz and Verona.
+We have links with the Universities of Mainz and Verona.
+See Study abroad.

 Academic entry requirements